Post Campaign Fulfillment Strategy shaped by real data, not promises

 - Slower with better tracking produces fewer tickets than “fast” with weak scans.
 Backers prefer seeing movement within 24 hours to a promised speed and no events for days.

-- Printed inserts reduce WISMO over transactional emails.
-A QR code linking to a 90-second approach video reduces returns on “it didn’t work” claims by clarifying setup steps.
+- Printed inserts reduce WISMO more than transactional emails.
+A QR code linking to a 90-second how-to video reduces returns on “it didn’t work” claims by clarifying setup steps.

 - Pre-advice files to carriers prevent orphan scans.
 When we transmit manifests before the pickup, first scans appear faster, and support stops asking if the “label is real.”

 - Not all 3PLs fit early-stage launches.
-A glamorous brand might sit in a warehouse perfected for B2B pallets, not B2C kits.
+A glamorous brand might sit in a warehouse optimized for B2B pallets, not B2C kits.
 Ask for their kit-to-ship metrics, not just their client logos.

 - A packing video beats a packing SOP.
 Show the exact motions and the expected weight on screen; new operators copy faster and mis-packs shrink within the first shift.